 Prague has a moderately continental climate, with cold winters, in which the temperature is often below freezing, and pleasantly warm summers, reaching over 20 degrees C from June to August.
 Read More

-Pricing includes maid service and mid-week linen change.
+Pricing includes maid service and mid-week linen change for stays of 7 nights.

 Select your preferred dates below and then click Submit Enquiry, we will check the availabilty and get back to you shortly.